Dear reader of ADxS.org, please excuse the disruption.

 However, if the patient continues not to take the medication, the constantly necessary adaptation of behavioral patterns to new environmental requirements does not take place.
 As the environmental requirements gradually change, the stored behaviours that were optimized for earlier environmental requirements become increasingly dysfunctional.
 Once the difficulties have reached a certain level again, the psychological stress reminds the patient that the medication helped very well against these difficulties in the beginning, which leads to a renewed intake of medication.

-The self-reported reasons for discontinuing medication are often a distrust of medication among parents (concern about side effects, weight loss, growth retardation), while adolescents themselves state completely different motives, namely the desire to develop freely without medication.11
+The self-reported reasons for discontinuing medication are often a distrust of medication among parents (concern about side effects, weight loss, growth retardation), while young people with ADHD themselves state completely different motives, namely the desire to develop freely without medication.11

 2. Dopaminergic drugs

-Dopaminergic drugs play the leading role in ADHD, as most symptoms are caused by dopamine (action) deficiency in the dlPFC and striatum.
+Dopaminergic drugs have the leading role in ADHD, as most symptoms are caused by dopamine (action) deficiency in the dlPFC and striatum.

-In addition to psychotherapeutic measures, dopaminergic medication has the further benefit that it increases the neuroplasticity of the brain and thus supports the effectiveness of the therapy or creates a therapeutic capability.12
+In addition to psychotherapeutic measures, dopaminergic drugs have the further benefit that they increase the neuroplasticity of the brain and thus support the effectiveness of therapy or establish a therapeutic capability.12

-Around 5 % of dopamine is metabolized into noradrenaline, so that dopaminergic drugs always have a noradrenergic influence (albeit a minor one) at the same time.1213
+Around 5 % of dopamine is metabolized into noradrenaline, so that dopaminergic drugs always have an (albeit minor) noradrenergic influence at the same time.1213

 Dopaminergic drugs address the anterior attention center.